Eurocodes EC3 and EC5 compared with BS449, BS528 and BS5950

 In each case - glulam beams excepted - the highest member capacity is arrived at when using Eurocodes.
-Remember though - as David Brown of SCI has noted many times - that changing the code used does not make a member any stronger: what these figures show is that using Eurocodes allows higher loadings by reducing what was presumably judged to be an unnecessary factor of safety.
+Remember though - as David Brown of SCI has noted many times - that changing the code used does not make a member any stronger: what these figures show is that using Eurocodes allows higher loadings and/or the use of lighter sections by reducing what was presumably judged to be an unnecessary factor of safety.

 |4m span restrained steel beam, 254x146x31 UB S275||15.8+15.8||18.0+18.0||19.6+19.6|

 |4m span unrestrained steel beam, 254x146x31 UB S275||9.4+9.4||10.1+10.1||14.4+14.4|

 |4m span, lightest S275 UB for load of 9.4+9.4||254x146x31||254x146x31||203x133x30|

 |5m span, lightest S275 UB for load of 20.0+20.0||457x191x67||356x171x67||406x178x54|

 |Axially loaded steel column, 3m long, 152x152x23 UC S275||157.5+157.5||154.9+154.9||169.1+169.1|